RobertTalbert/discretecs-vault/Directed Graphs and Relations/Transitive closure.md

 - The loops $(1,1)$ and $(2,2)$ because there is a directed path from 1 to itself (1, 2, 1) and likewise there is a directed path from 2 to itself.
 - $(2,5)$: There is a directed path 2, 1, 5 (also 2, 1, 3, 5).

 There are more edges than just these.
 The completed transitive closure looks like the following.
-Note, the loops are not shown due to limitations on the
+Note, the loops are not shown due to limitations on the graphing software being used.
+There are only two self-loops, on vertices 1 and 2.

 ![[tc-graph2.png]]

-There is no edge from 4 to 5 in this graph.
-However, there is a directed path starting at 4 and ending at 5, namely the sequence 4, 3, 5.
-So in the transitive closu

 ## Resources